Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

 \section{Proposed Method}

-In this section, we describe our proposed method which introduces the dynamic sparse training for the deep reinforcement learning paradigm.
-Here, we focus on integrating our proposed training method with one of the state-of-the-art DRL algorithms, Twin Delayed Deep Deterministic policy gradient algorithm (TD3) \cite{fujimoto2018addressing}.
-We chose TD3 as it is a recent proposed algorithm which offers good performance in many tasks \cite{joshi2021application,shi2020adaptive,ye2021real,woo2020real,hou2021control}.
-However, our proposed approach can be easily merged into other DRL algorithms as well and due to limited resources, we consider these alternatives outside of the scope of this paper.
+In this section, we describe our proposed method, which introduces dynamic sparse training for the DRL paradigm.
+Here, we focus on integrating our training approach with one of the state-of-the-art DRL methods; Twin Delayed Deep Deterministic policy gradient (TD3) \cite{fujimoto2018addressing}.
 We named our new approach Dynamic Sparse TD3 or \enquote{DS-TD3} for short.
+TD3 is a popular and efficient DRL method that offers good performance in many tasks \cite{joshi2021application,shi2020adaptive,ye2021real,woo2020real,hou2021control}.
+Yet, our approach can be merged into other DRL algorithms as well.
+Appendix \ref{appendix:DS-SAC} shows the integration with soft actor-critic (SAC) \cite{haarnoja2018soft}.

-The TD3 algorithm is an actor-critic method that addresses overestimation bias in previous actor-critic methods.
-In these methods, the policy $\pi$ is known as the \textit{actor} and the value function $Q$ is known as the \textit{critic}.
+TD3 is an actor-critic method that addresses the overestimation bias in previous actor-critic approaches.
+In actor-critic methods, a policy $\pi$ is known as the \textit{actor}, and a state-value function $Q$ is known as the \textit{critic}.
 Target networks are used to maintain fixed objectives for the actor and critic networks over multiple updates.
-The usage of the target networks is a commonly used tool to achieve stability in the learning process.
-In short, the TD3 algorithm limits the overestimation bias using pair of critics.
-It takes the smallest value of the two critic networks as an estimation for the $Q$ value to provide a more stable approximation.
+In short, TD3 limits the overestimation bias using a pair of critics.
+It takes the smallest value of the two critic networks to estimate the $Q$ value to provide a more stable approximation.
 To increase the stability, TD3 proposed a delayed update of the actor and target networks.
-In addition, the weights of the target networks are slowly updated by the current networks by some proportion $\tau$ as we will discuss next.
-In this work, the critics and actor networks along with their corresponding target networks are trained dynamically from scratch with sparse neural networks.
-In the rest of this section, we will explain the details of our proposed DST for the TD3 algorithm.
+In addition, the weights of the target networks are slowly updated by the current networks by some proportion $\tau$. \textit{In this work}, we aim to dynamically train the critics and actor networks along with their corresponding target networks from scratch with sparse neural networks to provide efficient DRL agents.
+In the rest of this section, we will explain our proposed DST approach for TD3.
+The full details are also provided in Algorithm \ref{alg:DS_TD3}.

-Our proposed DST algorithm consists of three main parts: sparse topology initialization, evolution schedule, and evolution process.
-Next, we will present how these parts could be performed to accommodate the online nature of the reinforcement learning paradigm.
-Figure \ref{method_overview_pic} illustrates an overview of our proposed method.
-The details are also provided in Algorithm \ref{alg:DS_TD3}.